EL-BID/pavimentados/README.md

 - Workflows for image acquisition and assessment
 - Evaluation of gps information to determine the location of faults and elements.
 - Image or video support
-- Support for GPS data in different formats (GMMRA, csv, embedded in image)
+- Support for GPS data in different formats (GPRRA, csv, embedded in image)
 - Download models directly into the root of the package

 ## Instalation